A unique geological phenomenon, that’s how Lake Vouliagmenis on the Athens Riviera (the south coast of Athens, Greece) is described. Why though?

 About an hour away from Central Athens (by public transport) – you can feel your cares and stresses slip away and you gingerly dip into the waters of this natural spa lake.

-Check out my Greek island all round packing list for an idea of what to pack when you come on your break to Athens and the islands, and to visit the Athens Riviera.
+- My Greek island all round packing list for an idea of what to pack when you come to visit the Athens Riviera

 If you’ve ever been to a fish spa – in Athens or elsewhere, you will know what these fish are: tiny, tickly little buggers that come and exfoliate your skin.
 Unlike a fish spa – where you merely immerse your feet into a tank full of them – as you swim around Vouliagmenis Lake, stay still for more than 5 seconds and rest assured, they will swarm to your whole body like bees to a hive, and cover you.
 Or they did me.